ElSombrero2/elsombrero/Readme.md

 ## ElSombrero Typescript Http Decorator Library
 It's a simple library easy to use that allow you to create HttpController on **Express.js** Node Typescript project.

+# Note Important

+Do not use 1.0.3 and 1.0.4 version due to a bug.

 ## Installation

 You can install elsombrero library with npm